JJohnson1988/Precipice/README.md

 # Precipice

-Still a WIP collection of stylesheet overrides for the Vivaldi browser
+Still-a-WIP collection of stylesheet overrides for the Vivaldi browser

+*To load custom CSS files into Vivaldi, you must enable **"Allow CSS modifications"** from within **vivaldi:flags**.
+You can then specify where custom UI modifications are loaded from within the browser's **Settings > Appeareance** menu*

 Will update with custom browser theme settings in the near future!